privacybydesign/pbdf-website/pages/en/usage.md

   * [IRMA-meet](https://irma-meet.nl/) for video calling where
     participants first have to prove who they are.

+  * Access to your own insurance data at [Foundation CIS](https://www.stichtingcis.nl/); so far available in Dutch only.

   * [QRona](https://qrona.info/) for registering your visitors, against COVID-19.